Indo-Jamaicans: Impact on Jamaican culture and economy

 Despite being a small percentage of the population, Indians have made an outsized impact on their adopted island nation by significantly contributing to its culture.
 They maintain their own cultural organizations that work for the benefit of the Indian community, while being assimilated into the wider Jamaican community in all facets of life.
 The once influence of the caste system has largely atrophied and arranged marriages are no longer common.

 Indian jewellery, in the form of intricately wrought gold bangles, are common in Jamaica, with their manufacture and sale going back to the 1860s.
 During the first half of the 20th century, Indians such as the Jadusinghs owned several jewellery shops in Kingston specializing in pure 18-karat gold.

-Alongside Hinduism and Sufi Islam, ganja was introduced to Jamaica from India.
+Alongside Hinduism, ganja was introduced to Jamaica from India.
 Hindu use of ganja for spiritual and medicinal purposes, including religious practices and sometimes recreation were adopted into Jamaican culture.
 The smoking of ganja has become a spiritual tradition by Rastafarians and is a central tenet in their way of life.

 Indians have contributed to the culinary tapestry of the island as well.
-Foods, such as pumpkin tarkari, curry goat and roti are popular, and seen as part of the national cuisine.
+Foods, such as wrap roti, tarkaris, kitchrie, dhal bhat (dhal and rice), chokhas, curry goat, curry chicken, pholourie, and roti are popular, and seen as part of the national cuisine.

-In 1995, the Government of Jamaica proclaimed May 10 Indian Heritage Day in recognition of the Indians’ contribution to the social and economic development of the country.
+In 1995, the Government of Jamaica proclaimed May 10 Indian Heritage Day in recognition of the Indians' contribution to the social and economic development of the country.
 The arrival of the Indians more than 170 years ago is commemorated in stamps.

 On March 1, 1998, the National Council for Indian Culture in Jamaica was formed.
 It is the umbrella organization of Indian associations with the mission to preserve and promote Indian culture.